 The only recognition the Holy Spirit gets during the whole thing is when (Matt.
 28:19) his name is invoked “we baptize this, our brother (or sister) in the name of the Father, and of the Son, and of the Holy Ghost (Spirit).
 SALVATION IS COMPLETE.
 JESUS’ BLOOD MADE IT POSSIBLE.
 GOD’S LOVE MADE IT HAPPEN.
 THE HOLY SPIRIT’S WORK GOT IT DONE.

 Is salvation the end of grace?
 But what about your soul, YOU; what changed there?
 Did the Holy Spirit evict all the bad character traits that are a part of your soul such as anger, stubborn, and malice?
-If He did evict the bad character traits why does the New Testament contain Romans through Jude that teach us how to be better Christians?
+If He did evict the bad character traits why does the New Testament contain Romans through Jude that teach us how to be better Christians through spiritual growth?
 As a matter of fact if we became perfect at the time of salvation why even have a Book of Revelation; it wouldn’t matter anyway?

 If we were perfect why not just keep a few Evangelists around to preach and get people saved?
 Just let all the rest of us perfect people go on to Heaven because we sure wouldn’t need Pastors, Deacons, and Teachers.
 So there you are: a blood washed, born again, Holy Spirit inhabited believer that Jesus Christ is the Son of God.
 Could it be possible you are still in need of grace?